Living on Campus

 The online housing application and dining plan selection process for incoming first-year and transfer students begins March 15, 2022.

 All newly admitted Butler University students must fill out the housing application regardless of whether they plan to live on campus or commute from home.
 Depending on the size of the incoming class, first-year students may be placed in one of three different residence halls: Irvington House and Residential College.
-Depending on the number of transfer credits, transfer students may be placed in one of the following residence halls: Irvington House, Residential College, Fairview House, Ross Hall, Apartment Village, South Campus, University Terrace, or Butler Terrace.
+Depending on the number of transfer credits, transfer students may be placed in one of the following residence halls: Irvington House, Residential College, Fairview House, Apartment Village, South Campus, University Terrace, or Butler Terrace.

 All incoming first-year students are guaranteed a room on campus if an enrollment deposit is submitted by May 1.
 Enrollment deposits are fully refundable through this date.
 Please note, your $500 enrollment deposit must be submitted and processed in order to access the housing application.
 Once the application opens, students will typically gain access to the housing application within 72 hours of submitting an enrollment deposit.